Andabe-Net/Azure-DevOps/setting-up-jenkins-on-azure-vm/README.md

 - az deployment group create --name rollout1 -g rg-jenkins-on-azure-vm-eastus --template-file arm-template.json -o yaml

-The azure resource manager uses the arm template to provision resources needed for the vm to run, resources include -Virtual Network, publicIpAddress, NetworkSecurityGroups, and NetworkInterfaces, from Microsoft.Network namespace -storage account, from Microsoft.Storage namespace -virtual machine instance itself to run in the virtual Network, from Microsoft.Compute namespace
+The azure resource manager uses the arm template to provision resources needed for the vm to run, resources include
+- Virtual Network, publicIpAddress, NetworkSecurityGroups, and NetworkInterfaces, from Microsoft.Network namespace
+- OS Disk, storage account, from Microsoft.Storage namespace
+- virtual machine instance itself to run in the virtual Network, from Microsoft.Compute namespace

 #architecture and connections